 Walt Disney World Park Tips for Parents

 – Stay on property!
-The perks cannot be beaten.
+I hit you very quickly with an excited Walt Disney World park tips for parents but the perks cannot be beaten.
 Magical Express, Extra Magic Hours, etc.

 – Baby Care Centers are located in each park.
 Normally toward the front near Guest Services.
 Most contain a nursing area, children supplies for purchase, child-sized toilets, high chairs, first aid, etc. A great place to cool off and is quiet for resting time.

-– If you’re short on handling camera and kids, try using Memory Maker (formally known as PhotoPass).
+– If you’re short on handling cameras and kids, try using PhotoPass.
 Cast Members will take the photo for you with their cameras and you can purchase the photos at the photo centers.
-Most Memory Maker Cast Members (or any Cast Member) will also take a photo of you with your camera.
+Most PhotoPass Cast Members will also take a photo of you with your camera.
 Especially if you smile sweetly while you ask.

 – Many Disney Resorts offer activities for families and kids at the resort.
 Things like outdoor movie nights or crafts that kids can make.
 Check with the front desk to see if they have a handout with all of the listed activities for the resort.